Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Relevance to the Literature

-The effort of finding a GP-driven efficient global optimization (EGO) is evolved into the research of Bayesian optimization.
-BO decides the next sampled point by optimizing an acquisition function.
-The EI as proposed by \citet{jones:1998} provides the basis to form one type of acquisition function.
-Other popular choices of acquisition function include probability of improvement~\citep{kushner:1964} and confidence bounds~\citep{cox:1992}.
-BO has been employed widely in hyperparameter tuning problem, combinatorial optimization and reinforcement learning~\citep{greenhill:2020}.
-Recent years have seen new applications in areas such as manufacturing~\citep{gongora:2020}, robotics~\citep{cully:2015}, neuroscience~\citep{lancaster:2018}, and materials discovery~\citep{zhang:2020}.
+Jones et al. \cite{jones:1998} proposed the idea of Expected Improvement (EI), a criterion to decide where to collect the next data point.
+The EI criterion tries to balance between sampling the next data point with the highest expected value (exploitation) and sampling the point with the highest uncertainty (exploration) and was proven effective.
+The effort of finding a GP-driven efficient global optimization is evolved into the research of Bayesian optimization.
+BO decides the next sample point by optimizing an acquisition function and EI forms one such function.
+Other popular choices of acquisition function include Probability of Improvement~\cite{kushner:1964}, Upper Confidence Bounds~\cite{cox:1992, srinivas:2010}, and Maximum Variance~\cite{mockus:1978}.
+Recent years one has seen new applications of BO in areas such as manufacturing~\cite{gongora:2020, albahar:2021}, material handling~\cite{kang:2023}, neuroscience~\cite{lancaster:2018}, and materials discovery~\cite{zhang:2020}.

-Traditional BO acquisition functions are criticized for over-exploiting the fitted model and under-exploring the design space~\citep{bull:2011, chen:2019}.
-Balancing exploration and exploitation is an important step for reaching the global optimum of a continuous function or approximating the whole response surface using limited samples.
-Multiple works have been proposed to ensure this balance during a sequential design~\citep{bull:2011, qin:2017,chen:2019, de:2021}.
-A popular example is multi-armed bandit (MAB) problems under the reinforcement learning setup where such trade-off is required~\citep{besbes:2019}.
-Unlike MAB or those problems typically considered in reinforcement learning, autonomous experimentation platforms are constrained by limited sampling resources~\citep{lovell:2011}, rendering these MAB type of approaches less effective.

-A number of so-called autonomous platforms (although none is fully autonomous yet) have been proposed over the past decade in the area of genetics~\citep{sparkes:2010}, chemical science~\citep{coley:2020, burger:2020, epps:2020}, material discovery~\citep{nikolaev:2016, talapatra:2018, flores:2020}, and drug discovery~\citep{schneider:2018}.
-Most of these platforms developed so far still rely on BO as their artificial experimenter~\citep{talapatra:2018, burger:2020}.
-Some platforms may not use BO but rely on other existing machine learning methods like support vector machine~\citep{fujimura:2013, granda:2018}, neural network~\citep{wang:2020, epps:2020}, deep reinforcement learning~\citep{zhou:2017} or linear discriminate analysis~\citep{granda:2018}.
-The functionality and capability of all these artificial experimenters are rather comparable, with BO as a good representative.

-It is in this context of research that we would like to report our work in terms of incorporating the element of surprise into the sequential experiment (or sampling) process and consequently propose a surprise-reacting experimentation policy.
-By demonstrating the merit of the proposed surprise-reacting policy, we intend to argue for their worthiness for continued research investment.